 - We hold grammatical and syntactical accuracy in the highest regard at The Raven Review; therefore, we reserve the right to edit any minor grammatical mistakes in the submissions that we receive.
 However, we will seek the contributor’s approval before making any major edits that may alter the meaning of the piece.

 - At this time, we are unable to pay our contributors; however, we would love to be able to compensate our writers in the near future, so stay tuned.
-You are also welcome to help support us by donating on our Ko-fi page if you feel so inclined.
+You are also welcome to help support us by leaving a tip on our Ko-fi account if you feel so inclined.
 All donated funds will be used to help the magazine grow.

-- By submitting to The Raven Review, you are indicating that you agree to the above guidelines and terms.
+- By submitting to The Raven Review, you are indicating that you agree to the above guidelines and terms, are giving us first serial rights, and are allowing us to archive your work on our website.
+Copyrights of all work remain with their respective authors.